 To start your project and to understand what space you will gain you need a professional design.
 Both methods require it.
 Custom closet companies usually include a design as part of the proposal, and some online companies allow you to fax measurements and they will design it for you.

-If you have a walk in closet…how to properly address the use of the corner spaces, isle clearance, and figuring out the right amount of hanging and shelving is not an easy task.
-Designers are trained to optimize all the space so that everything is accessible and built to your wardrobe or storage needs.
-If you can actually meet with a professional so that you truly understand what you need and how the best use of space can be optimized . . . for you.
+If you have a walk in closet, how to properly address the use of the corner spaces, isle clearance, and figuring out the right amount of hanging and shelving is not an easy task.
+Designers are trained to optimize all the space so that everything is accessible and built to your wardrobe and storage needs.
+Meet with a professional so you truly understand what you need and how the space can be optimized . . . for you.
 Plus getting a quote is often free.

 The Closet Installation

-A professional installation insures that the unit is properly anchored into the wall and is stable, especially important with children around.
+A professional installation insures that the unit is properly anchored into the wall and is stable.
+This is especially important with children around.
 Clothing is very heavy once a rod is filled with it.
 Proper structure and limiting spans of the sections will keep the system intact for years to come.

 As professionals, installers can install a closet in a day or two, depending on the size and complexity of the design.
-While an inexperienced person can’t get it done this quickly.
+An inexperienced person can’t get it done this quickly.

 Material and color choices plus hardware selection such as rods and flanges are of a limited selection unless one goes to a professional company.
 These days, custom closet companies offer colors and wood options they can’t get at a place that sell kits or lumber.
-Plus in many cases the DIY selections are made of 5/8” instead of ¾” thickness and won’t withstand the test of time.
+Plus in many cases, the DIY selections are 5/8” instead of ¾” thickness and won’t withstand the test of time.